Lumbarda

 Above photo: Lumbarda – a small village on Korcula Island

-Lumbarda is small fishermen’s village of around 1200 inhabitants.
-It is situated at the eastern part of Island of Korcula, about 5 kilometres from Korcula Old Town.
+is a small fishermen’s village of around 1200 inhabitants.
+It is situated at the eastern part of the Island of Korcula, about 5 kilometers from Korcula Old Town.

-The village is built around small bay and on the hills behind it, and is surrounded by large sandy vineyards.
+The village is built around a small bay and on the hills behind it and is surrounded by large sandy vineyards.
 To reach the village you can drive along a nice asphalt road passing through a picturesque area of pine woods and olive groves along the coast of the island.

-In the 3rd century BC a Greek settlement was founded here from which originated the Psephism and the gnathia vases found in graves (can be seen in the Korcula Town Museum).
+In the 3rd century BC, a Greek settlement was founded here from which originated the Psephism and the gnathia vases were found in graves (can be seen in the Korcula Town Museum).

-Since the 16st century prosperous Korčula Town landowners built their summer houses called “kaštel” (pronounced ‘kashtel‘) on the best sites around the fields, some of them still well preserved and inhabited by local families.
+Since the 16th-century prosperous Korcula Town landowners built their summer houses called “kastel” (pronounced ‘kashtel‘) on the best sites around the fields, some of them still well preserved and inhabited by local families.

 For centuries local people were farmers, mostly grape growers, fishermen and stone-masons.